Community Structure in Industrial SAT Instances: The Community Structure during SAT Solver Search

 \section{The Community Structure during SAT Solver Search}

 We want to investigate how CDCL techniques affect the community structure of the formula.
 The natural question is: even if the original formula shows a clear community structure, could it be the case that this structure is quickly destroyed during the search process?
-In other words, the learning mechanism \emph{increases} the original formula with new learnt clauses.
+In other words, the learning mechanism \emph{increases} the original formula with new learned clauses.
 How do these new clauses affect the community structure of the formula?
 Finally, even if the value of the modularity is not altered, can it be the case that the original partition of the formula is changed?
 In this section, we investigate these phenomena.

-First, we start our analysis with random formulas.
-In Table~\ref{tab-dynamic-community-random}, we compare the modularity of the original formula $Q_{orig}$ to the modularity of this formulas augmented with all learnt clauses that the solver is keeping when it finishes the search $Q_{learnt}$.
-The solver used to produce these learnt clauses is MiniSAT~\cite{minisat}.
-It is interesting to observe that closer to the peak transition region $m/n=4.25$, lower the modularity is with respect to the addition of learnt clauses.
-A possible explanation is that at the peak region we find the hardest instances, and harder an instance is, more clauses connecting distinct communities have to be learnt, thus lower the modularity is.
-Even though, the modularity in all cases is very low, and the presence of learnt clauses does not contribute to increase the modularity of the original formula (as expected for random instances).
+Again, we start our analysis with random formulas.
+In Table~\ref{tab-dynamic-community-random}, we compare the modularity of the original formula $Q_{orig}$ to the modularity of this formulas augmented with all learned clauses that the solver is keeping when it finishes the search $Q_{learned}$.
+The solver used to produce these learned clauses is MiniSat~\cite{minisat}.
+It is interesting to observe that the closer to the peak transition region $m/n=4.25$, the lower the modularity is with respect to the addition of learned clauses.
+A possible explanation is that at the peak region we find the hardest instances, and the harder an instance is, the more clauses connecting distinct communities have to be learned, thus the lower the modularity becomes.
+Even though, the modularity in all cases is very low, and the presence of learned clauses does not contribute to increase the modularity of the original formula (as expected for random instances).